pupil-labs/pupil-docs/src/alpha-lab/gaze_contingency_assistive.md

 **It’s your turn…**

-Follow the steps in the next section and in no time you will be able to use your gaze to navigate a website and fixate on different parts to trigger a mouse click with your eyes.
+Follow the steps in the next section to be able to use your gaze to navigate a website and fixate on different parts to trigger a mouse click with your eyes.

 ## Steps